Hoover in Jefferson County, Alabama — The American South (East South Central)

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
 Canaan Baptist Church (approx. 2.9 miles away); Ross Bridge (approx. 3.3 miles away); Helena Freight House & Depot (approx. 3.4 miles away); Central Iron Works (approx. 3½ miles away); Helena, Alabama (approx. 3½ miles away); Harmony Graveyard (approx. 3.8 miles away); Overseer’s House (approx. 4.2 miles away); The Park Avenue Historical District (approx. 4½ miles away).
 Touch for a list and map of all markers in Hoover.

 Also see . . .
 Brock's Gap from Birmingham Rails Website.
-John Stewart's Birmingham Rails is a great website about railroads and industries in and around Birmingham, Alabama (Submitted on January 23, 2010, by Timothy Carr of Birmingham, Alabama.)
+John Stewart's Birmingham (Submitted on January 23, 2010, by Timothy Carr of Birmingham, Alabama.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on January 23, 2010, by Timothy Carr of Birmingham, Alabama.
-This page has been viewed 2,139 times since then and 28 times this year.
+It was originally submitted on January 23, 2010, by Timothy Carr of Birmingham, Alabama.
+This page has been viewed 2,406 times since then and 50 times this year.
 Photos: 1, 2, 3. submitted on January 23, 2010, by Timothy Carr of Birmingham, Alabama. • Craig Swain was the editor who published this page.